benhj/arrow/README.md

 ;;; list L is now [one two three four five six]
 ```

-### Pattern matching
+## Pattern Matcher

-The power of the list type really comes into its own with Arrow's pattern matcher.
+The power of the above-introduced list type really comes into its own with Arrow's pattern matcher.
 As with other list syntax, the pattern matching syntax is based on that of POP-11 and thus uses the `matches` keyword to answer the question of whether a pattern matches a given list:

 ```
 ;;; identifier is a boolean